dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 title: What's new in .NET libraries for .NET 9
 description: Learn about the new .NET libraries features introduced in .NET 9.
 titleSuffix: ""
-ms.date: 08/09/2024
+ms.date: 09/09/2024
 ms.topic: whats-new
 ---

 # What's new in .NET libraries for .NET 9

 This article describes new features in the .NET libraries for .NET 9.
-It's been updated for .NET 9 Preview 7.
+It's been updated for .NET 9 RC 1.

 ## Base64Url